Navigational aid: Bifurcation marks

-Where a channel divides the mark at the junction is called a "preferred channel mark" or "junction buoy".
+Where a channel divides the mark at the junction (also called a "preferred channel mark" or "junction buoy").
 The mark has the colour and shapes corresponding to the preferred channel with a band of the other colour to indicate it is the other hand mark for the subsidiary channel.
 In IALA region A where a minor channel branches off to port the mark at the junction would be a red cylinder with a green band.
 The red cylinder is a port hand mark for the main channel, the green band indicates a starboard mark for the minor channel.
 In IALA region B the colours (but not shapes) are reversed.

 Cardinal marks

 Cardinal marks warn of a danger (wrecks, shoals, bends, spits etc.) and indicate the safe water past the danger.
 There are four varieties: north, east, south and west.
 A north cardinal mark is placed to the north of a hazard and indicates safe water is to the north of the mark.
 East, south and west are placed accordingly.
 Cardinal marks are yellow and black with two cones at top marks.
 There is no difference between IALA region A and B.